inlets/inlets.dev/blog/_posts/2021-07-07-inlets-fly-tutorial.md

 Using this platform, you can run most applications with a `Dockerfile` using the `flyctl` command.
 The first time you deploy an app, we assign it a global IP address.
 By default, apps listen for HTTP and HTTPS connections, though they can be configured to accept any kind of TCP traffic.

-After going through their documentation and tutorials, it didn't take long before we had a working set up deployed on fly.io, although with some minor tweaks in inlets PRO.
+After going through their documentation and tutorials, it didn't take long before we had a working set up deployed on fly.io, although with some minor tweaks in inlets Pro.

 {% twitter https://twitter.com/alexellisuk/status/1403315054410358788 align=center %}